-- Giving the CP/CMS command run authorization only to people with a real need - Restricting the privileged CP command range to the minimum set required for performance analysis.
-This can best be achieved by using 'user class restructure' override specifications and a special privilege class for performance monitoring commands and CP diagnose operations.
+- · Giving the CP/CMS command run authorization only to people with a real need - Restricting the privileged CP command range to the minimum set required for performance analysis.
+This can best be achieved by using the MODIFY command or statement and a special privilege class for performance monitoring commands and CP diagnose operations.